propelorm/Propel/cookbook/working-with-unit-tests.markdown

     OK, but incomplete or skipped tests!

-then anything looks quite good. :-)
+then anything looks quite good :-)

 ### Errors ####

-If you get something like
+If you get something like:

     Fatal error: Call to a member function isCommitable() on a non-object in test/tools/helpers/bookstore/BookstoreTestBase.php on line 43

 then you have probably not created all necessary databases or you credentials are wrong.

-If you get a lot of errors in your first line, then you probably didn't fire the ./test/reset_tests.sh
+If you get a lot of errors in your first line, then you probably didn't fire the `./test/reset_tests.sh`.